stevieflyer/pydantic-api-sdk-notion/README.md

 [https://github.com/stevieflyer/pydantic-api-models-notion](https://github.com/stevieflyer/pydantic-api-models-notion)

 This repository ensures type definitions stay **in sync with the latest Notion API updates**.
 Developers can directly use these types for their own projects, even without the SDK.

+## Development

+This repository uses [devenv](https://devenv.sh/).
+Devenv and enabled direnv will give you the best developer experience.

+## Releasing

+Create a new release [here](https://github.com/stevieflyer/pydantic-api-models-notion/releases/new).
+Choose a semver-style tag (i.e. `X.X.X`).
+Make sure the tag matches the version in `pyproject.toml`.